 1. Let Teenagers Sleep In.
 Back in the dark ages when I went to school (at least that’s what my kids might say), classes always started at 8:30 a.m., regardless of age or grade.
 Children living in Northern Baltimore County do not have that luxury.
 For example, the school bus that picks up the middle school and high school kids stops in our neighborhood before 6:45 am.
 Homeroom in those schools starts at 7:40 and 7:45 am, respectively.

-A clear majority of high school students fails to sleep the recommended eight hours a night.
+A clear majority of high school students fail to sleep the recommended eight hours a night.
 Lack of sleep causes reduced attention and impairs memory.
 This hurts student grades.
 Lack of sleep also can lead to mood and emotional problems.
 Excessive screen time complicates matters even more, especially if it takes place in the hour before bedtime.
 If you are interested in learning more about what is the best time of day for different types of activities, you should also consider reading Daniel Pink’s book “When: The Scientific Secrets of Perfect Timing.”

 2. A Lifelong Dream Washed Away.
 Many children dream of being a professional athlete when they grow up.
 In the movie, Field of Dreams, we learn of Moonlight Graham who appeared in one game in right field in 1905.
 A ball was never hit to him, and he failed to get an at bat.
 This story is about a pitcher who was called by the Phillies in September 2006, after toiling eight years in the minor leagues.
 His scheduled start was rained out, and he never had another chance to play in the majors.

 3. If You're in Your 50s, Here's How to Get Serious About Planning for Retirement.
 Whether we want to admit it or not, when we reach our 50s, retirement is getting closer.
 Steps we can take to increase our retirement preparedness include:

 · Eliminating high interest-rate debt such as credit card debt